ethereum-optimism/optimism/infrastructure/README.md

 ## Making sure VPN connection is working

 1. Execute `terraform apply` on the infrastructure directory.
 This will create core networking resources.
-The VPN OpenVPN install script on the VPN instance generates an .ovpn VPN file to be used in the unsealer and places it on a bucket.
+The VPN OpenVPN install script on the VPN instance generates an `.ovpn` VPN file to be used in the unsealer and places it on a bucket.
 2. Get the ovpn file by executing: `gsutil cp gs://${BUCKET_NAME}/unsealer.ovpn`.
 3. Once downloaded the file can be safely removed form the bucket: `gsutil rm gs://${BUCKET_NAME}/unsealer.ovpn`.
 4. Access VPN from laptop.
-Using Tunnelblick, click on "VPN Details" and drag/drop the unsealer.ovpn into the "Configurations" drop down, then click the "Connect" button.
+Using *Tunnelblick*, click on "**VPN Details**" and drag/drop the `unsealer.ovpn` into the "**Configurations**" drop down, then click the "**Connect**" button.
 5. Once connected check your public IP by running: `curl 'https://api.ipify.org?format=json'` The returned value should match the value of the IP of the `vpn_public_instance_ip` terraform output.

 ## Validating connection from test instance in Vault VPC to Unsealer laptop